Mozy

 Mozy (/'moʊzi/) was an online backup service for both Windows and macOS users.
-Linux's support was made available in Q3, 2014.
+Linux support was made available in Q3, 2014.
 In 2007 Mozy was acquired by EMC, and in 2013 Mozy was included in the EMC Backup Recovery Systems division's product list.

 On September 7, 2016, Dell Inc. acquired EMC Corporation to form Dell Technologies, restructuring the original Dell Inc. as a subsidiary of Dell Technologies.
 On March 19, 2018, Carbonite acquired Mozy from Dell for $148.5 million in cash and in 2019 shut down the service, incorporating Mozy's clients into its own online backup service programs.

 History

-Founded in 2005, Mozy was originally created by Berkeley Data Systems of American Fork, Utah.
+Mozy (originally named Berkeley Data Systems) was created in 2005 by Josh Coates in American Fork, Utah, applying insights gained from his previous venture, Scale Eight.

 In October 2007, EMC acquired Berkeley Data Systems, along with the Mozy product line for $76 million.

-Mozy was headquartered in Seattle, Washington, though the majority of its employees were in its Pleasant Grove, Utah offices.
+Mozy was headquartered in Seattle, Washington, though the majority of its employees were in its Pleasant Grove, Utah, offices.

 On September 7, 2016, Dell Inc. acquired EMC Corporation to form Dell Technologies, restructuring the original company as a subsidiary of Dell Technologies.
 On March 19, 2018, Dell sold Mozy to Carbonite in a $145.8 million cash deal.
 Carbonite announced plans to shut the service down as an independent entity in 2019, shifting Mozy's clients to its own online backup program.